Mutation makes typechecking Ruby harder than many other programming

 attr_reader :foo

-is not a Ruby keyword, contrary to popular
+endattr_reader is not a Ruby keyword, contrary to popular

 belief: it’s a method on the singleton class which takes an argument.
 It

-defines an instance method called foo
+defines an instance method called foo as a side effect by

-mutating the class B
+mutating the class B.

 It’s the same for mixing modules into classes: